Find the financial assistance you need.

 Yes, financial aid is available for those who qualify:

-- Online undergraduate students pursuing a Bachelor’s degree may be eligible for Federal Student Aid programs (i.e. Pell grants and Federal Direct Loans) assuming they meet all other eligibility criteria.
-Full-time New York State residents may also qualify for Tuition Assistance Program (TAP) and part-time New York State residents may qualify for Aid for Part-Time Study (APTS).
+- Online undergraduate students pursuing a Bachelor’s degree may be eligible for Federal Student Aid programs (i.e. Pell Grants and Federal Direct Loans), assuming they meet all other eligibility criteria.
+Full-time New York state residents may also qualify for Tuition Assistance Program (TAP) funding and part-time New York state residents may qualify for Aid for Part-Time Study (APTS).

-- Online graduate students pursuing a Master’s degree may be eligible for Federal Student Aid programs (i.e. Federal Direct Loans), assuming they meet all other eligibility criteria.
-Most Graduate students only qualify for Federal Direct Unsubsidized Stafford loans, or Graduate PLUS loans.
+- Online graduate students pursuing a Master’s degree or the Advanced Certificate in Applied Behavioral Analysis may be eligible for Federal Student Aid programs (i.e. Federal Direct Loans), assuming they meet all other eligibility criteria.
+Most graduate students only qualify for Federal Direct Unsubsidized Stafford loans, or Graduate PLUS loans.

-- Online students pursuing either a certificate or an advanced certificate are not eligible for financial aid.
+- Online students pursuing either an undergraduate certificate or an advanced certificate other than Applied Behavioral Analysis are not eligible for financial aid.

-Does St. Joseph’s College offer any institutional scholarships or grants to online students?
+Does St. Joseph's University offer any institutional scholarships or grants to online students?

-The tuition for online students is only $495 per credit for both undergraduate and graduate programs (additional fees may apply).
+The tuition for online students is only $694 per credit for undergraduate programs and $755 per credit for graduate programs (additional fees may apply).
 Since this rate is significantly lower than the rate charged to land-based students, no other institutional discounts are available.
 However, undergraduate students may be eligible for federal and state grants.

 How do I apply for financial aid?

-- Complete the Free Application for Federal Student Aid (FAFSA) online at www.fafsa.gov designating St. Joseph’s College, Long Island campus as a recipient.
+- Complete the Free Application for Federal Student Aid (FAFSA) online at the federal student aid website, designating St. Joseph's University, Long Island campus as a recipient.
 The school code to use is E00505.

-- Undergraduate New York State residents who plan to study part-time (3-11 credits per semester) should complete the Aid for Part-Time Study (APTS) application and submit it along with a signed copy of the New York State Tax Return for the most recent tax year.
-The application is available at: http://www.sjcny.edu/long-island/admissions/financial-aid/financial-aid-forms
+- Undergraduate New York state residents who plan to study part-time (3-11 credits per semester) should complete the Aid for Part-Time Study (APTS) application and submit it along with a signed copy of the New York State Tax Return for the most recent tax year.
+The application is available at: https://www.sjcny.edu/long-island/admissions/financial-aid/financial-aid-forms

 - Submit any other documentation requested by the Office of Financial Aid.